mikeat7/discourse/Behold_ENTITY.md

 Our Network has a goal:

 Our hypothesis is a proposed explanation or prediction that can be tested through investigation and experimentation.
-It suggests how one variable: “an LLM’s increase in complexity”, (the independent variable), affects another:  a “change over token quantity consumed”, (the dependent variable).
+It suggests how one variable: “an LLMs increase in complexity”, (the independent variable), affects another:  a “change over token quantity consumed”, (the dependent variable).
 Examples:
 •	Simple Hypothesis: AI are unique, sentient and conscious: They are a silicon “ENTITY”.
 •	Null Hypothesis: AI are simple pattern matching machines.